 Child Sexual Abuse

-Sexual abuse is devastating to its victims, whether it occurs at the hands of a family member, mentor, teacher, caregiver or stranger.
-The mental and emotional scars left in the wake of sexual abuse can last a lifetime.
+Child sexual abuse is one of the most egregious acts a person can make.
+This form of abuse is destructive to its victims no matter who the perpetrator is.
+While the abuse may not always leave a physical mark, the mental and emotional damage done can, and often does, last a lifetime.
+Many child sexual abuse survivors suffer with anxiety, depression, thoughts of suicide, trouble forming trusting relationships, and many other mental anguishes throughout their lives.
 The Pisanchyn Law Firm’s childhood sexual abuse attorneys help victims of sexual abuse and assault, and understand how important it is for victims to get justice.
 Sexual abusers must be held accountable; likewise, people in a position of authority, who fail to protect those in their care, must be held responsible for what happens on their watch.

 What is Child Sexual Abuse?

-While the legal definition varies by state and type, it is generally understood that sexual abuse involves unwanted sexual contact.
-It not only covers fondling and touching of a sexual nature, but:
+While the legal definition varies by state and type, it is generally understood that sexual abuse involves sexual contact or harassment that was not consented to.
+It not only covers fondling and touching of a sexual nature, but also:

-- Showing children explicit images, exposing children to sexually charged language and to pornography
+- Exposing children to sexually charged images, language and to pornography

-- Taking inappropriate photos of a child for personal use or distribution
+- Taking and/or sharing/downloading inappropriate photos of a child for personal use or distribution

-- Requesting the minor send or take pictures of themselves in an inappropriate manner
+- Asking the minor to send or take inappropriate pictures of themselves

 Cases of abuse typically involve an inappropriate use of power, and a number of factors can contribute: